atomist/sdm/README.md

 - Scanning code for security or quality issues on every push
 - Driving deployments and promotion between environments
-- Perform custom actions on deployment, such as kick off integration test suites.
+- Performing custom actions on deployment, such as kicking off integration test suites.

 Its correlated event model also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.